opentelekomcloud-docs/data-warehouse-service/umn/source/cluster_connection/using_the_data_studio_gui_client_to_connect_to_a_cluster.rst

 Preparations Before Connecting to a Cluster
 -------------------------------------------

--  An EIP has been bound to the GaussDB(DWS) cluster.

--  You have obtained the database administrator username and password for logging in to the data warehouse cluster.
+-  You have obtained the administrator username and password for logging in to the database in the data warehouse cluster.

 -  You have obtained the public network address, including the IP address and port number in the data warehouse cluster.
 For details, see :ref:`Obtaining the Cluster Connection Address <dws_01_0033>`.